-More than once I have lingered in the basement of Troutmark Books and pondered on a given magickal problem, only to find the perfect answer in the form of a work by Skoob or Disnformation.
-I have found copies of the Satanic Bible sitting side by side with trashy paperbacks dedicated to angel meditations, Buddhist texts on the same shelf as local ghost stories.
-I’ve also bought many a Batman graphic novel from there, as well as a few role playing game handbooks now sadly out of print.
-All in all an Aladdin’s cave, and reasonably priced too.
+More than once I have lingered in the basement of a local second hand bookstore and pondered on a given magickal problem, only to find the perfect answer in the form of a work by Skoob or Disnformation.
+I have found copies of the Satanic Bible sitting side by side with trashy paperbacks dedicated to angel meditations, Buddhist texts on the same shelf as local ghost stories and paranormal romance piled on top of Von Daniken’s greatest hits.

-While in the centre of Cardiff recently on a completely unrelated, and all too mundane expedition, I chanced upon something rather interesting.
-So intriguing, in fact, that it has reignited my interest in the workings of the very pre-millennial counterculture that cradled my initial forays into the magickal underground over two decades ago.
-Looking through the books at Troutmark for nothing in particular I noticed a couple of oversized paperbacks, garishly printed and obviously limited run.
+Standing in the basement of one such bookseller while looking for nothing in particular I noticed a couple of oversized paperbacks, garishly printed and obviously limited run.
+Stacked unceremoniously between books on Christian Saints and the Bermuda Triangle, I just had to have a closer look.
 Soon I held in my hands issue three and the double issue four and five of Towards 2012 by Slab-O-Concrete Publications.
 It was love at first sight.

 I am nowhere as up on the whole ‘zine scene as I probably should be.
 In truth, my generation of chaos magickians were always more interested in the vast melting pot formed by early bulletin board culture than Xeroxed and stapled pamphlets.
 But I know a bargain when I see it, and hastily grabbed them before anyone else could.
 Towards 2012 is an anomaly, true, but a very intriguing one regardless.
 It boasts early interviews with Phil Hine and Alan Moore, among others, as well as essays by a who’s who of late Nineties magickal thought.